brandur/sorg/content/nanoglyphs/021-ides.md

 ---

-As mentioned in [020](/nanoglyphs/020-alfred) last week, I've been doing a lot of work in Oracle's favorite programming language.
+As mentioned in [020](/nanoglyphs/020-alfred) last week, I've been doing a lot of work in Oracle's choice programming language.
 After many long years, it's been tacitly [1] acknowledged internally that Ruby's molluskesque performance characteristics, poor reliability guarantees (interpreter, no static typing), and continuing non-existent (or [very nascent](/nanoglyphs/018-ractors)) concurrency story are factors significantly holding back software speed and quality.

 Why Java?
 There's no single answer.
 My interpretation: because Google likes it, and we want to be like Google.
 But although it could be better, it also could be a lot worse.
 Java is a rock solid B- of programming languages.
 (I wanted to say that it's the "C+" of programming languages, but that's confusing.)